How To Descale An Iron With Vinegar Effectively

 Limescale is a harmless chalky white residue that accumulates in appliances that use water.
 These include kettles, coffee machines, dishwashers, and washing machines.

 Limescale is particularly prevalent in hard water areas.
-In this mineral-rich water, higher concentrations of calcium and magnesium dissolve in water.
+In this mineral-rich water, higher concentrations of calcium and magnesium are dissolved in the water.
 This leaves limescale deposits as they evaporate.

-Limescale won’t damage your clothes.
-What it can do though is shorten the lifespan of your iron.
+Thankfully, limescale won’t damage your clothes.
+What it can do, though, is shorten the lifespan of your iron.
 This is because a build-up of limescale can corrode the heating element.
 Eventually, these deposits will break it, costing you money in iron replacements.

 Limescale deposits also negatively impact the energy efficiency of your iron.
 This means it takes longer, and uses more energy and thus money, to heat the water.
 In short, limescale is not your friend!